sanishsuwal7/devPortfolio/src/pages/projects/movingday.md

 description: Moving Day is an application that helps users to look for a place to live.
 I've moved countries a couple of times and everytime I do, I dread looking for a new place.
 I want to offer others <b>a simple tool that filters out spam, notifies them of listings that match their search criteria </b> and most importantly, gives them peace of mind during stressful times.
 details:
   type: Personal project
-  stack: react styled-components firebase netlify
+  stack: React Styled-Components Firebase Netlify
   code: https://github.com/aaspinwall/movingday-backend
   live: https://movingday.netlify.app/
 ---